tabreturn/processing.py-book/README.md

 # Processing Python Mode: Creative Coding Made Easy

-*The official source code for the examples, as well as solutions to challenges, for the book **Processing Python Mode: Creative Coding Made Easy***
+*The official source code for the examples, as well as solutions to challenges, for the book *Processing Python Mode: Creative Coding Made Easy**

-Navigate through the directories listed above to find the code for the images displayed below.

 ## Chapter 0: Introduction